iExecBlockchainComputing/documentation/for-developers/confidential-computing/app-developer-secret.md

 {% hint style="info" %}

-Your secrets are securely transferred with the SDK from your machine to the SMS over a TLS channel.
+Your secrets are transferred with the SDK from your machine to the SMS over a TLS channel.

-Internally, your secrets are encrypted with standard AES encryption before being written to disk.
-Next releases will feature an SMS running entirely inside a trusted enclave.

 {% endhint %}